-For the applicants eligible for Application Fee exemption as specified on pp. 2-3, Japanese Government Scholarship students, and the applicants who are expected to complete the master's course of the relevant Graduate School of Hiroshima University at the end of September 2024 for those applying for admission in October 2024 or at the end of March 2025 for those applying for admission in April 2025, enter from the screen of "Applications not required to pay application fee."
+For the applicants eligible for Application Fee exemption as specified on page 2 and Japanese Government Scholarship students, enter from the screen of "Applications not required to pay application fee."
 If you are eligible, contact the Support Office for the fields of Humanities and Social Sciences (Letters) in advance to request the issuance of an account.